SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets.md

 The "Fieldbus device" widget lets you see the status of a modbus device and operate it.

-For details on the "Fieldbus device" widget, refer to [Optional Services > Cloud Fieldbus > Monitoring device status using the Fieldbus device widget](/users-guide/optional-services#fieldbus-device-widget).
+For details on the "Fieldbus device" widget, refer to [Device protocol guide > Cloud Fieldbus > Monitoring device status using the Fieldbus device widget](/device-protocols-guide/cloud-fieldbus/#fieldbus-device-widget).

 ### Help and service